About Us

 Jo is an LLO Master Tutor-Trainer.
 She has been Program Manager for the Orillia and District Literacy Council for 9 years and Program Manager for the Literacy Society of South Muskoka for 16 years.

+She was also an LBS instructor for Trillium Lakelands District School Board (TLDSB) Gravenhurst Alternate Education & Training Centre.
 She implemented a 3-month pilot project for TLDSB at Fenbrook Correctional Institution working with inmates on PLAR and is one of the founding members of Blue Skies Men’s Residence Board of Directors.
+Jo has been training secondary school students in Huntsville as volunteer tutors for elementary school students for the past decade.

 She has received the Jubilee Award for her contribution to literacy.